Facing Life Squarely With The Support Of A Personal Counselor

-For many years, counseling has been utilized to treat various mental health concerns, life stressors, and distressing symptoms.
+For many years, counseling has been used to manage various mental health concerns, life challenges, and distressing symptoms.
 Although psychotherapy may be traced back to ancient civilizations, many individuals credit the first form of talk therapy to Sigmund Freud, who developed psychoanalysis to help individuals come to terms with their subconscious.

 In modern psychology, many types of therapy fall within five common categories of counseling, which are: